ros2/ros2_documentation/source/Installation/RHEL-Install-RPMs.rst

 Enable required repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You will need to enable the PowerTools repository:
+You will need to enable the EPEL repositories and the PowerTools repository:

 .. code-block:: console

+   $ sudo dnf install 'dnf-command(config-manager)' epel-release -y
    $ sudo dnf config-manager --set-enabled crb

 .. note:: This step may be slightly different depending on the distribution you are using.